There are additional fees involved with TEFCA IAS in

 1. Authenticate And Proof The Patient

 Authenticate the patient at AAL2 and complete your CSP identity-proofing flow.
-Store the CSP authorization grant (ID Token
+Store the CSP authorization grant (ID Token and refresh token) securely on your backend, indexed by the stablepatient_id you send to Fasten.
+Your Token Exchange

 endpoint uses this grant to obtain a new CSP ID Token whenever Fasten requests one.